cornell-zhang/catalyst2018/lab1/README.md

 <figure>
     <img src="https://github.com/cornell-zhang/catalyst2018/blob/master/lab1/figures/BreadboardWiring.png" width="800">
     <font size="2">
-    <figcaption> Figure 3: Underlying Wiring of Breadboard </a>
+    <figcaption> Figure 3: Underlying Wiring of Breadboard <br></br></a>
     </figcaption>
     </font>
 </figure>

-Looking at figure 3, let us assume the rows are denoted by the numbers, we notice that all holes in a row are connected together.
-This means that any circuit components with both pins connected in the same rows are in parallel to each other.
-Different rows are not connected.
-Components with only one pin connected to the same row and the other pin connected to different rows are in series with each other.
-Components with no pins that share a row will not affect each other.
+Looking at figure 3, let us assume the rows are denoted by the numbers (they are really faded in the figure), we notice that all holes in a row are connected together.
+This means that any circuit components with both pins connected to the same rows are in parallel to each other.
+For example, if we connect one pin of resistor (R1) to row 1 and its other pin to row 2 and we do the same with another resistor(R2), then the two resistors are in parallel with each other and the equivalent resistance will be (R1*R2)/(R1+R2).
+Alternatively, if we connect one resistor (R3) to row 2 and row 3, then R3 will be in series with R1 and R2 and the equivalent resistance will be (R1*R2)/(R1+R2)+R3.
+Remember to never connect the pins of your circuit component to the same row.
+The component will not work.
 The top and bottom of the figure shows the holes connected horizontally.
 These holes are typically for power and ground pins from the power source and circuit components

 #### Part 1.A Experiment with LED
 LED stands for Light Emitting Diodes; a diode is a semiconductor device that allows current to flow easily in one direction but restricts current flowing in opposite direction.
 There are many different types of diode such as Zener Diode, which allows current to flow in the opposite direction if it reaches a certain voltage.
 Diodes can be used to protect motors and electronics from current going in the reverse bias which can damage electronic components.
 The diode we are using provides light as the name suggests.
 The LED must be placed in a specific direction for it to turn on.
 The two pins of the LED are called cathode, the short pin, and anode, the long pin.
-Look at the diagram in figure 4, the anode and cathode of the LED corresponds to its circuit representation.
+Look at the diagram in Figure 4, the anode and cathode of the LED corresponds to its circuit representation.
 As current flows through the LED from anode to cathode, it will emmit light.

 <figure>
     <img src="https://github.com/cornell-zhang/catalyst2018/blob/master/lab1/figures/LED.png" width="600">